Christina Aguilera: 2018–2021: Liberation and The Xperience

-In March 2018, Aguilera announced the completion of her then-upcoming eighth studio album alongside a Paper Magazine cover which received media coverage.
-Aguilera released her eighth studio album Liberation on June 15, 2018, to favorable reviews.
+In March 2018, Aguilera announced the completion of her eighth studio album, Liberation, which was released on June 15, 2018, to favorable reviews.
 The album had been in the works since the summer of 2015 and incorporated R&B and hip-hop elements.
 Liberation debuted at number six on the Billboard 200 chart, becoming Aguilera's seventh US top-ten album.
-The album was promoted with multiple singles, including the preceding lead single, "Accelerate" featuring Ty Dolla Sign and 2 Chainz, which became Aguilera's tenth number one song on the US Billboard Dance Songs Chart.
+The preceding lead single, "Accelerate" featuring Ty Dolla Sign and 2 Chainz, became Aguilera's tenth number one song on the US Billboard Dance Songs Chart.
 Two other singles from the album, "Fall in Line" (with Demi Lovato) and "Like I Do", were nominated at the 61st Annual Grammy Awards for Best Pop Duo/Group Performance and Best Rap/Sung Performance respectively.

 To further promote Liberation, Aguilera embarked on her first tour in 10 years, The Liberation Tour, which ran from September to November 2018 in the US.
 The tour received positive reviews from critics who praised Aguilera's vocals and stage presence.
 Billboard named the tour one of the best 2018 live shows, and it was ranked at 132 on Pollstar's 2018 Year-End Top 200 North American Tours chart with a total gross of $8.7 million with an attendance of 77,854.
 She also starred in the romantic science fiction Zoe, which premiered at the Tribeca Film festival and was released in July of that year.
-At the end of 2018, Aguilera performed a medley of her songs on Dick Clark's New Year's Rockin' Eve.